aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-series/_index.md

 1. Access the chart series' `ParentSeriesGroup` and set your preferred overlap value for the series.
 1. Write the modified presentation to a PPTX file.

-This Java code shows you how to set the overlap for a chart series:
+This PHP code shows you how to set the overlap for a chart series:

 ```php
   $pres = new Presentation();